Titan-Ngo/Dodge-/README.md

 # Dodge!

 A multi-player dodge ball game.
 Players are divided into two teams(red and blue) and balls will automatically shoot out.
 The player's circle is always green.
 If a player is hit by the opossing team's ball they are out of the game.
-The first team to lose all members loses.
+The first team to lose all members loses the game.

 # Stakeholder